apizzimenti/posts/posts/10 - An Analysis on a Not-So-Simple Probability.md

 **September 29, 2016**

 So there's a mathematics PhD student at MIT named John Urschel.
-For anyone that seems to vaguely remember his name, he's also a guard for the Baltimore Ravens.
+For any football fans, he's also a guard for the Baltimore Ravens.

-He publishes to *The Player's Tribune*, a platform that gives a voice to athletes who are, oftentimes, judged only by their performance in sport and their extracurricular endeavors.

-In any case, Urschel posts weekly math challenges to try and get readers of the *Tribune* to engage their math brains.
+In any case, Urschel posts weekly math challenges to try and get readers of *The Player's Tribune* to engage their math brains.
 I'm specifically responding to the third question in
 [this post.](http://www.theplayerstribune.com/john-urschel-morning-math-challenge-week-2/)